I moved my Tanzer 22 from Toronto to Crystal Beach on Lake Erie through the Welland Canal

 Going up the Welland Canal in a Pleasure Craft

-The transit through the Welland Canal can take 17 hours.
-(It took us 12, there was not a lot of traffic that day) It's only 43 kilometres but there are often many delays waiting for big boats and going through the locks.
+The transit through the Welland Canal can take 17 hours or more.
+(It took us 12, there was not a lot of traffic that day) It's only 43 kilometres but there are often many delays waiting for big boats which have priority, and going through the locks.
 There is nowhere to buy anything or to stop while underway.
 There is a spot after lock 7 where a passenger can jump off quickly and get to Thorold.

 Your boat must be 20 feet or more to go through the Welland Canal.